 If you understood the sign’s meaning at the time, you agreed to indemnify the owners.
 Sometimes an indemnity claim will hold up in court proceedings, but not always.
 Claiming indemnity from damages does not always mean protection from liability.
 A property owner may still be responsible for injuries on his property, even if the renter signed an indemnity clause as part of the lease

-Understandably an insurance policy covering technical aspects of indemnity and negligence laws can be confusing for the untrained; thus an insurance broker such as RGIB which specializes in this field ought to be engaged to offer advice as to whether or not the scope of insurance held or contemplated is sufficient to meet the risks faced.
+Understandably an insurance policy covering technical aspects of indemnity and negligence laws can be confusing for the untrained; thus an insurance broker such as RGIB which specializes in this field ought to be engaged to offer advice as to whether or not the scope of insurance held or contemplated is sufficient for the risks faced.

 It is important to get the right level of insurance cover pertaining specifically to your previous profession; not more not less.
 It should never a ‘price’ choice with this type of insurance.
+See why you should choose RGIB as your Insurance Broker

 To learn more about the benefits of engaging RGIB Business Insurance Brokers to arrange your next insurance quote Click here ; Or feel free to call us on our national toll free phone number 1300 620 520 and we can help you directly.
 And don’t forget we have the free